 Domestic abuse is the abuse of someone within an intimate or family relationship.
-It is the repeated, random and habitual use of intimidation to control another person - usually a partner, ex-partner or other family member.
+It is the repeated, random and habitual use of intimidation to control another person.
+It is usually a partner, ex-partner or other family member.

 When you contact us:

-- interviews will take place in rooms which are private, we can visit you in your home if this is appropriate or we can meet you in an alternative location.
+- Interviews will take place in rooms which are private.
+We can visit you in your home if this is appropriate or we can meet you in an alternative location.

-- interpreters can be arranged by appointment
+- We can arrange interpreters by appointment

-- housing advice will be offered
+- We will offer housing advice

 Homelessness due to domestic abuse